roeegro/SwimFix/README.md

 ## Features
 - **Functionality**:
     - **2D real-time multi-person keypoint detection**:
-        - 18 body keypoints estimation using the OpenPose library.
+        - 18 body keypoints estimation using the OpenPose™ library.
     - **Performance Assessment** of the swimmer:
 	    - Error detection including multiple error types.
 	    - Manual error fixing over the frames where the error occurred